BayesFLo: Bayesian fault localization of complex software systems: Computation of Posterior Root Cause Probabilities

 For completeness, we provide in Algorithm \ref{alg:BayesFlo} a summary of the full BayesFLo procedure.
 Suppose a test set is performed, yielding outcome data $\mathcal{D} = \{(\mathbf{t}_m,y_m)\}_{m=1}^M$.
 Here, the test cases $\{\mathbf{t}_m\}_{m=1}^M$ should ideally be collected from a covering array to ensure good coverage of combinations, but this is not necessary for BayesFLo.
 With test data collected and priors elicited on the single-factor root cause probabilities $\{p_{(i,j)}\}_{i,j}$, we then partition the set of considered combinations $\mathcal{C}$ into TP, TF and UT combinations using Equation \eqref{eq:classify}.
 Here, if the test engineer is confident that a root cause should not exceed a certain order, then posterior probabilities need only to be computed for combinations up to such an order.
 This can be justified as a stronger form of combination hierarchy, and can further reduce computation for evaluating posterior probabilities.

 Next, we compute posterior root cause probabilities within each category.
 For TP combinations, this is trivially zero as such combinations were cleared in passed cases.
 For UT combinations, this can be set as the prior probabilities from \eqref{eqn:prior_propagation}, as no information can be gleaned on such combinations from the test data.
-For TF combinations, its posterior probabilities can be computed via the minimal set cover approach in Section \ref{sec:posterior}.
-Finally, with posterior probabilities computed, we can then rank the potential root causes in terms of their probabilities, which can be used for guiding software diagnosis; more on this later.
-Figure \ref{fig:Combination_partition_workflow} (right) visualizes the full workflow for the BayesFLo procedure.
+For TF combinations, their posterior probabilities can be computed via the minimal set cover approach in Section \ref{sec:posterior}.
+Finally, we can then rank the potential root causes in terms of their posterior probabilities, which can be used for planning downstream debugging efforts; more on this later.

-We conclude this section with a discussion of computation time for BayesFLo.
-When the test data consists of only a single failed test run, the BayesFLo procedure from Algorithm \ref{alg:BayesFlo} runs very quickly in our experience.
-For our later Case Study 2, where only one failed test run is observed (see Table \ref{tab:EASYDOE_design}), all posterior BayesFLo probabilities can be computed in several seconds, which is comparable in time to the state-of-the-art JMP Covering Analysis.
-When the test data consists of multiple failed runs, BayesFLo can require considerably more computation time, particularly for minimal cover enumeration.
-For our later Case Study 1, where multiple failed runs are observed (see Table \ref{tab:TCAS_design}), posterior BayesFLo probabilities require several hours of computation, whereas the JMP Covering Analysis takes only seconds.

-This increased computation time for BayesFLo in the case of multiple failed test runs is, however, not a major bottleneck for three reasons.
-First, the key advantage of BayesFLo over the state-of-the-art lies in its \textit{improved} probabilistic analysis, which permits confident fault localization with a small number of costly test runs.
-Thus, while our analysis may require more computation, this is in many cases preferable to committing tens of thousands of dollars on investigating many tied suspicious combinations, as shown in later case studies.
-Second, as alluded to earlier, we presume that at time of performing BayesFLo, the system has been sufficiently tested such that few failed runs are expected.
-Finally, with the increasing availability of multi-core processors, the computation for BayesFLo can be considerably accelerated by exploiting such parallelism within the \texttt{GurobiPy} package; see \cite{glockner2015parallel} for details.
+{While it is difficult to establish the theoretical complexity of our algorithm, our implementation in later case studies suggests that it is quite efficient in practice.
+For both case studies (the first with $I=12$ factors and two failed test runs, and the second with $I=15$ factors and six failed test runs), the desired BayesFLo posterior probabilities can be computed within a minute on a single-core desktop processor.
+This shows that, with a careful integration of recent integer programming and graph representation tools, one can efficiently perform Bayesian inference for this challenging high-dimensional fault localization problem.
+With the availability of multi-core processors, BayesFLo can be further accelerated by exploiting such parallelism within the \texttt{GurobiPy} package; see \cite{glockner2015parallel} for details.}